 - Iron, Fiber

 Goldenberries contain a high amount of carotene and bioflavonoids, along with vitamins A and C. The berries also provide a healthy dose of dietary fiber, pectin, protein and phosphorous.
 It's unusual to find significant quantities of protein in a berry, and that makes the goldenberry an ideal snack for children.

 Carotene and Bioflavonoids

 Traditional and folk healing systems throughout the world have recognized the many medicinal properties attributed to this sweet and tart berry.
 Goldenberries contain carotene, bioflavanoids, vitamins A and C as well as potassium.

 The cultivation of goldenberries is a sustainable choice that is beneficial for the environment as well as for the people that grow the plant.
 Goldenberries are a reliable alternative for the replacement of cash crops that deplete soils.
 Our goldenberries come from plants that thrive among other crops on well-managed organic farms.

 Goldenberries are a healthy food, not a miracle drug.
 These statements herein have not been reviewed by the FDA.
 Navitas Naturals products are not intended to treat, diagnose, cure or prevent any disease.

 Sweet Sour Satisfaction

 Ancient Native American cultures ate fresh and boiled goldenberries.
 When the berries were discovered in abundance, the fruits were pounded and shaped into patties that were dried.
 The tangy tartness of the goldenberry makes it an especially delicious treat all by itself or mixed in with trail mixes, nuts, popcorn or other snack foods.
 The dried berries are also a tasty addition to salads, yogurts and oatmeal.
-We also recommend mixing whole or chopped goldenberries into cookies, smoothies, and raw or cooked desserts.
+We also recommend mixing whole or chopped goldenberries into cookies, smoothies, and desserts.